reedessick/lvalertHeartbeat/README.md

 ### Authentication

 LVAlert authenticates with username/password pairs stored within .netrc files locally.
-Specifically, a connection is established with the server using Python xmpp.JID objects instantiated with `username@server/resource` and verified with a password.
+Specifically, a connection is established with the server using Python xmpp.JID objects instantiated with `username@server/resource` and verified with a `password`.
 These username/password pairs are extracted using the standard Python netrc library

-    >> netrc.netrc('path/to/netrc').authenticators('server')
+    >> username, _, password = netrc.netrc('path/to/netrc').authenticators('server')

 Read/write permissions on these files are managed at the system level with standard Unix tools.

 For the current implementation to work, netrc files will need to be shared between the client-side user and the server-side request.
 This is required for multiple processes to publish to the same node; currently only the node's owner can publish to it and therefore both the client-side and server-side processes must authenticate as the owner of a node.
 Neither the content nor location of the netrc files will be shared over the LVAlert network.
-Only the server's name (e.g.; "lvalert.cgca.uwm.edu") is distributed along with the request/response messages.
+Only the server's name (e.g.; lvalert.cgca.uwm.edu) is distributed along with the request/response messages.

 We expect the only additional security risk associated with lvalertHeartbeat above what is standard for all LVAlert listeners is the one-time risk associated with moving netrc files between machines and the additional risk associated with storing multiple copies of a username/password.